 Moms are busy, and although we usually have the best intentions to plan out a lavish birthday party for our kids, the reality is, things rarely go according to plan.
 To have someone step in and take over so we could enjoy our child’s birthday instead of stress out about it would be amazing!

 Consider this: For the cost of a few business cards and flyers, you could be that person.
-If you know how to throw a party and don’t mind doing the leg work required at making contacts, getting everything ready and together and setting it all up, this could be the perfect side business for you.
+If you know how to throw a party and don’t mind doing the leg work required for making contacts, getting everything ready and together and setting it all up, this could be the perfect side business for you.

 You can work around your schedule and only take the gigs you want, and you get to be creative and use your imagination.
-In fact, thinking like a kid actually helps when you’re working as a birthday party planner.
+In fact, thinking like a kid actually, helps when you’re working as a birthday party planner.

 2. Mobile Pet Groomer

 If animals are your thing and you know a little bit about grooming and caretaking, consider this option.
 Having someone come to your home to take care of a pet is not only convenient, but your pet will feel more comfortable and relaxed in their own environment.
 This is a huge advantage in this business as people’s pets are like a part of the family and we all want what is best for them.
-It’s a good side business option, because appointments can easily be scheduled in the evening and on weekends.
+It’s a good side business option because appointments can easily be scheduled in the evening and on weekends.